alphagov/govuk-design-guide/docs/patterns/patterns-documentation-template.md

 # When to use this pattern
 # Briefly describe the situation(s) when to use this pattern.
 # You MUST wrap this in double quotation marks (ie. " "), since markdown can be used to enter this information.
+To create a heading, use three hashes (ie. ###).
 whenToUse:
   #Delete this comment before entering when to use this pattern.

 # When not to use this pattern
 # Briefly describe the situation(s) when not to use this pattern.
 # You MUST wrap this in double quotation marks (ie. " "), since markdown can be used to enter this information.
+To create a heading, use three hashes (ie. ###).
 whenNotToUse:
   #Delete this comment before entering when not to use this pattern.

 # Accessibilty criteria for this pattern
 # List out the accessibility for this pattern.
 # You MUST wrap this in double quotation marks (ie. " "), since markdown can be used to enter this information.
+To create a heading, use three hashes (ie. ###).
-accessibility:
+accessibilty:
   #Delete this comment before entering the accessibility criteria for this pattern.

 # How the pattern works
 # Briefly descibe how this pattern works.
 For instance, listing out what happens when an end-user interacts with this pattern.
 # You MUST wrap this in double quotation marks (ie. " "), since markdown can be used to enter this information.
+To create a heading, use three hashes (ie. ###).
 howItWorks:
   #Delete this comment before entering how this pattern works.